 Munich is a more expensive city when it comes to accommodation.
 I've put together some great vacation homes that aren't going to break the bank but have tons of value.

-The advantage of Aparthotels is that you get the consistent service and availability of a hotel, including the benefits of a vacation home.
+The advantage of Aparthotels is that you get the consistent service, availability of a hotel, high standards of safety, including the benefits of a vacation home.

 Joyn Munich Olympic Park Aparthotel